Divorce Masters Information and Forms

 Continuance of the Settlement

-If either party seeks a continuance of the settlement conference before the Master, he or she must submit the original signed and completed Motion for Continuance (Form 10) to the Master at 201 W. Market Street, Suite 5301, West Chester, Pennsylvania 19382.
+If either party seeks a continuance of the settlement conference before the Hearing Officer, he or she must submit the original signed and completed Motion for Continuance (Form 10) to the Hearing Officer at 201 W. Market Street, Suite 5301, West Chester, Pennsylvania 19382.
 The moving party should 1st contact the opposing party to determine his or her position regarding the request and include that information in the motion.
-The Master will rule on the motion for continuance and will notify counsel in writing of the disposition of the motion.
-The Motion for Continuance is specific to proceedings before the Master (including divorce, custody and support) and should not be used for another purpose.
+The Hearing Officer will rule on the motion for continuance and will notify counsel in writing of the disposition of the motion.
+The Motion for Continuance is specific to proceedings before the Hearing Officer (including divorce, custody and support) and should not be used for another purpose.

 If the matter cannot be resolved after 1 or more settlement conferences and the grounds for divorce or annulment have been established, a party may file a Certification of Trial Readiness (Form 11).
 This Certificate of Trial Readiness must be printed on blue paper.
-Extra copies are available in the Master’s Unit.
-The party must serve a time-stamped copy of the Certification of Trial Readiness on the assigned Master and file a Certificate of Service (Form 12) as proof thereof with the Prothonotary.
+Extra copies are available in Family Court Administration.
+The party must serve a time-stamped copy of the Certification of Trial Readiness on the assigned Hearing Officer and file a Certificate of Service (Form 12) as proof thereof with the Prothonotary.

 Certification of Trial Readiness Inclusion

 The Certification of Trial Readiness must include an estimated time for trial and should be completed in full.
 Failure to establish grounds for divorce or complete discovery before the filing of the Certification of Trial Readiness may delay the scheduling of the trial.
-The Master will place the matter on the trial list and will schedule the matter for trial in due course.
-The trial list for each Master is posted on the Court website.
-The hearing before the Master is a formal hearing where testimony and evidence are presented.
+The Hearing Officer will place the matter on the trial list and will schedule the matter for trial in due course.
+The trial list for each Hearing Officer is posted on the Court website.
+The hearing before the Hearing officer is a formal hearing where testimony and evidence are presented.
 The parties must comply with the Rules of Court and the Rules of Evidence.
 Pro se (or unrepresented parties) are held to the same standard as attorneys in this hearing.
 A court reporter will be present to record the notes of testimony and there is a fee associated with the transcription of these notes.
-Once the hearing is concluded, the Master will review the evidence and prepare a Report which summarizes the proceedings and sets forth the Master’s findings of fact, conclusions of law and recommendation for disposition of the disputed issues.
+Once the hearing is concluded, the Hearing Officer will review the evidence and prepare a Report which summarizes the proceedings and sets forth the Hearing Officer's findings of fact, conclusions of law and recommendation for disposition of the disputed issues.
 If exceptions are not filed in compliance with the state and local rules, the Report will be submitted to the Court for entry of a final Divorce Decree of other Order.

 If exceptions are filed, the matter will be scheduled for argument on the exceptions before a Judge.
 The parties must follow the local rules to request a transcription of the notes of testimony and to file and serve briefs in support of his/her exceptions in order to pursue these exceptions.